-However, if you want to use Teachable to run a Membership site, you can do so by setting up a subscription pricing plan which gives your students access to your content as long as they pay their subscription fee.
+However, if you want to use Teachable to run a Membership site, you can set up a subscription pricing plan that gives your students access to your content as long as they pay their subscription fee.

 The process is explained further in this guide.

 On Podia, however, the steps are more straightforward.
 Once you click on Membership, you’ll be taken to a new window.
 Here you can create different plans with different pricing.
 You can also activate a free plan if you want to.

 Winner: Podia wins this one decisively.
 This is because it has a dedicated, well-organized tool for memberships.
 Teachable can host a membership site with slight improvisations, but it won’t be as easy as it is with Podia.

 Selling digital products helps you maximize profits in the long run.